jasperanders/oForest/README.md

 oForest uses Helm to manage Kubernetes Packages.
 You can build your own Helm package and use it in your infrastructure.
 Besides a Container registry, GitLab also allows you to store helm charts.

 For this, you need to create a project in your oForest group that will hold your charts.
 After the creation, you need to copy the project ID right below the project name.
+Make sure the project and its registry are public, otherwise your applications won't be able to access the helm charts.

 Now use your terminal to navigate to the Helm Charts folder.
 You will find a file called `oTree-[version].tgz` in there, this is a packaged Helm chart.
 We can use `curl` to push the packaged helm chart to the registry.
 If you deleted the packaged `.tgz` file or made changes to the Helm Chart to personalize it, you can rebuild it like so: